wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-scale.md

 	The **Notifications** tab will flash a green **SUCCESS** once the operation is complete.

-5. Slide the **Instance** bar from left to right to increase the number of instances, then click **Save** in the command bar.
+5. In settings click on **Scale out**, select *instance count that I choose manually* in the drop down, slide the **Instance** bar from left to right to increase the number of instances, then click **Save** in the command bar.
 The instance size option is not available in **Shared** mode.
-For more information about these instance sizes, see [Virtual Machine and Cloud Service Sizes for Azure][vmsizes].
+For more information about these instance sizes, see [Azure Pricing][vmsizes].

 	![Instance size for Basic mode][ChooseBasicInstances]
 	The **Notifications** tab will flash a green **SUCCESS** once the operation is complete.